How my Fermentation Hobby Helps Me as a Software Engineer

 Estimated reading time: 7 minutes

 For a software engineer, technical expertise is clearly of the highest importance.
-However, their attitude towards problem solving can significantly shape how they get their everyday tasks accomplished too.
+However, how they approach solving problems can significantly shape how they get their everyday tasks accomplished too.
 Through a hobby of mine I’ve discovered an unexpected wellspring of professional growth.
 Fermentation.
-This seemingly random hobby has become a secret weapon, helping me nurture skills relevant to my engineering career.
+This seemingly random hobby has become a secret weapon, helping me hone skills relevant to my engineering career.

 Lessons from the Unknown:

-The challenges I face in my fermenting hobby, and in my job as a software infrastructure engineer are quite similar.
+The challenges I face in my fermenting hobby, and in my job as a software infrastructure engineer are similar, at an abstract level.
 Learning from one has helped me improve in the other.

-Crafting exquisite fermented products requires patience.
+Crafting fermented products requires patience.
 Good tempeh or kombucha demands waiting – weeks, months, or even years.
-Similarly, robust software applications often involve planning, iterative testing, and the understanding that quality takes time.
-My fermentation hobby has instilled this patience, allowing me to trust the process, focus on progress, and approach projects with a long-term vision, leading to more sustainable and successful software solutions.
+A soy-rice ferment of mine has been fermenting for two years.
+Similarly, well-designed software products need good planning, iterative testing, and the understanding that quality takes time.
+I’ve learned to long-term patience through my fermentation experiments.
+I know now to trust the process, focus on progress, and approach projects with a long-term vision.
+THis leads to more stable and successful products.
 Just as my amazing batch of chhyang (Nepali rice beer) won’t complete in a week no matter how excited I am, the project at work won’t be done until the proper timelines are reached.
+It’s easier to understand that way to me.

-My fermentation experience has equipped me with mental models that translate directly to software development.
-Just as understanding the relationship between microorganisms, temperature, and pH levels influences fermentation, I can now approach software development with a more holistic perspective.
-I consider not just individual lines of code, but the entire ecosystem in which they function, anticipating potential interactions and dependencies that might otherwise lead to unforeseen issues.
-Software engineering is not just about code, it’s about product requirements, people, marketing, and a long-term strategic vision, with software just aligning us on the right track.
+Fermenting has equipped me with mental models that translate directly to software development.
+I must understand the relationship between microorganisms, temperature, and pH levels influences fermentation.
+So I know to approach software development with a holistic perspective.
+It’s not just individual lines of code, but the entire ecosystem we must consider and reason about.
+We must think of potential interactions and dependencies far beyond our programs to prevent system-wide issues.
+Software engineering is not just about code.
+It’s about product requirements, people, marketing, and a long-term vision.
+Software just aligns us on the right track.
 Having that understanding puts everyday challenges in better context.

-The most significant impact of my fermentation hobby is in its encouragement of continuous learning.
-In software development, failures often carry a negative connotation.
+My fermenting hobby has really made me understand why continuous learning is so important.
+In software development, failures carry a negative connotation.
 However, fermentation has taught me to view challenges as opportunities for improvement.
 When experiments go awry, they are not discarded as failures.
-Instead I think back to identify missteps, and apply those learnings to future projects, because I want to improve the next batch.
-This approach has made me appreciate the concept of continuous improvement, encouraging open communication about challenges and nurturing a team-driven environment where learning trumps finger-pointing.
+Instead I think back to identify missteps, and apply those learnings to future projects.
+The goal is to improve in the next batch.
+This approach has made me appreciate continuous improvement.

-Fermentation is not without its share of “mishaps.”
+Fermentation has its share of “mishaps.”
 Off-odors, unexpected textures, and even failed batches are all part of the learning process.
-These “failures” provide important lessons and force me to refine my techniques.
-Similarly, in software development, encountering bugs and errors is inevitable.
-My fermentation hobby has instilled a ‘growth mindset’, I have begun seeing challenges as opportunities for learning and improvement.
-Approaching failures with a calm determination, dissecting the issue, learning from it, and applying that knowledge to future projects, is the less stressful and more productive way, it turns out.
+These “failures” provide important lessons and force me to change my process.
+Encountering bugs and errors is inevitable as a software engineer.
+Fermenting has instilled a ‘growth mindset’, I have begun seeing challenges as opportunities for learning and improvement.

 While most ferments make delicious and safe products, the potential for contamination or harmful bacteria requires great care and strict hygiene practices.
 Similarly, software security demands constant awareness of potential vulnerabilities and proactive measures to prevent data breaches and malicious attacks.
 My focus on maintaining a clean environment and identifying potential risks during fermentation translates into a heightened awareness of software security risks.
 I’ve become more proactive in implementing security measures, staying updated on vulnerabilities, and responding to potential threats, because I don’t want to experience ‘spoiled batch’.